codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   max-width="100%"
  %}
 -->
-This guide will take you the entire process of a GitOps deployment.
+Starting with pointers on setting up Git repos, this guide will take you through the process of implementing a GitOps deployment:
+* Connecting Argo CD and Codefresh
+* Creating a CI pipeline for GitOps
+* Creating an Argo CD application for GitOps
+* Deploying the application
+* Working with the GitOps Apps dashboard, and a look at the GitOps Overview and DORA dashboards

 ## Setting up your Git repositories